 STEP4 (optional): Enter the title you would like to display.
 Check the box to grant a TA, instructional designer, or field expert full access to the course's GradeBook and DropBox.
 When finished, click on the blue SAVE CHANGES button.

-HINT: If you would like to grant a TA, instructional designer, or filed expert access to specific assignments within the DropBox or GradeBook instead of full access, follow the guide below
+If you would like to grant a TA, instructional designer, or filed expert access to specific assignments within the DropBox or GradeBook instead of full access, follow the guide below:

 PART2: Grant TA, Instructional Designer, and Field Expert access to selected GradeBook items